5 Questions to Ask Before Building a Contractor Management Programm

 3. What technology is available to support the program?

-Your company will likely need to incorporate some sort of technology to support the engagement of independent contractors.
-For example, technology often takes the form of a freelance marketplace or other platform that helps manages engage or manage independent workers.
-With a freelance marketplace, companies can post available opportunities, review top independent talent that matches the skills they are looking for, and efficiently engage the talent they want compliantly.
+The right technology can help organizations streamline independent contractor sourcing, engagement, compliance, payment, and program management.
+For example, you may want to use a freelance marketplace or other platform to engage or manage independent workers.
+With a freelance marketplace, companies can post available opportunities, review top independent talent that matches the skills they are looking for, and efficiently onboard and pay their talent.

 4. How will my company retain high-quality talent that is in-demand?